ahgroup/handelgroupwebsite/content/project/dsairm/index.md

   focal_point = "Smart"
 +++

 We developed an R package that provides immunologists and other bench scientists a user-friendly introduction to dynamical modeling of within-host infection, without the need to write computer code.
+Learn more about it [on the package website](https://ahgroup.github.io/DSAIRM/).